gogamarra/Automated-ELK-Stack/README.md

 - **DVWA-VM1 (10.0.0.5)**
 - **DVWA-VM2 (10.0.0.6)**

-Ie have installed the following ELASTIC "Beats" lightweight shippers on the monitored machines facilitate collection and sending of data to the ELK Stack:
+I have installed the following ELASTIC "Beats" lightweight shippers on the monitored machines facilitate collection and sending of data to the ELK Stack:
 - **Filebeat**
 - **Metricbeat**